ericluwj/grunt-prerender/README.md

 There are a few assumptions for this tool to work:
 1. Your SPA application is available as `index.html` on your site.
 2. `<base href="/">` to ensure all assets with relative urls will continue to be accessible or don't use relative links at all.
 3. The various url paths are accessible.
-(In the case of AWS S3, if you are using HTML5 pushstate, you need to add the 404 error redirection rule to add the `!` hashtag in order for the url to be deciphered correctly.)
+(In the case of AWS S3, if you are using HTML5 pushstate with the hash prefix (`!`), you need to add the 404 error redirection rule to add the `!` hashtag in order for the url to be deciphered correctly.)

 How this tool works is by taking a HTML snapshot of a particular url path and then saving it as `index.html` under the directory path itself.
 For example, for the following url `http://www.mysite.com/a/`, the HTML snapshot for the url will be saved as `index.html` within the directory `a` under the root folder.